Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 Troy Stats and Trends

-- Troy has one win against the spread in three games this season.
+- Thus far this year Troy has one win against the spread.

-- The Trojans have turned the ball over four times this season, two fewer than the Warhawks have forced (6).
+- The Trojans have four giveaways this season, while the Warhawks have six takeaways .

 - Find the latest spread and moneyline odds for Troy at SISportsbook.